hyperpower/carpio21/examples/2-1-2-array_openmp/report.rst

 Two obvious conclusions can be reached:

 - More threads will take more time to manage.
-- Execution time of single function is better be more than 10 millisecond.
+- The longer execution time of the single function, the better parallel execution time will be obtained.

 Array Operation Test
 ======================
 A simple array operation(+,-,*) execute in parallel.
 Following figure shows the result.
 The operation is acted on arrays with different length.
 The longer array takes more time to operate.
-The execution time should be longer than 10 ms. The parallel execution could save time.

 .. figure:: fig/arrayop.png
    :alt: arrar test for OpenMP